andrikotliar/films-collection/README.md

 cd filmscollection
 ```

-Add or delete films form the db folder and then run commands:
+Add films data files to the DB folder and then run commands:

 ```bash
 npm install